Tom Ogg

 Tom is a leading junior in employment, commercial, and regulatory law.

-His employment work encompasses all areas of statutory and commercial employment law, with a particular focus on cases with a regulatory angle or commercial driver.
+His employment work encompasses all areas of statutory and commercial employment law, with a particular focus on cases with a regulatory angle.
 Tom’s commercial work usually arises in an employment context, but not exclusively.

 Tom is also a regulatory / professional discipline specialist.
 He is well-known for his work in financial services, and also acts in the accountancy and legal sectors.
 Chambers & Partners recognise Tom “for his considerable expertise in matters at the intersection of financial services regulation and employment law.”